Click here for the Dole VA Memorial Peace Garden Slideshow!

 Click here for a photo of the garden area

 The garden will be paid for solely by donations.
 Memorial paver bricks are available to purchase to place within the garden at a cost of $50 per brick.
 This price includes the engraving of the brick (4x8 red clay pavestone) and a slight cost that will help offset upkeep and replacements of plants/ supplies for the garden.
 Any profit from the cost of the bricks will be used to pay for the initial installation of the brick area to be established.
 Additional profit above the installation cost of the memorial brick area will be placed into a "garden" account and used strictly for the maintenance, cost, and upkeep of the garden.

-For more information or to order your memorial brick paver please contact Laura at 316-737-2380 or email at: LDN3188@gmail.com.
-For information about volunteering at the garden please contact H. Barrus at email@example.com.
+For more information or to order your memorial brick paver please contact Rick Kennedy at (316) 685-2221 Ext.
+53222 or by email: Ricky.Kennedy@va.gov.
+You can also contact Rick for information about volunteering at the garden.
+Volunteers are always needed to support the garden on a maintenance team.